simonwep/bavary/docs/syntax.md

 ### Group definition
 Groups can be used to group related items together or to bypass precedence rules.
-Each group can additionally contain references to other types, groups or single characters:
+Each group can additionally contain containers to other types, groups or single characters:
 ```html
 <1-or-2> = ['1' | '2']
 <a-b-c> = ['abc' <1-or-2>